Global eDiscovery management has been saved

 - eDiscovery improvement

-An interview with Jessica Anderson, Deloitte Risk and Financial Advisory director, Deloitte Transactions, and Business Analytics LLP
+An interview with Jessica Anderson, Managing Director, Discovery and Data Management, Deloitte Transactions and Business Analytics LLP

 Cost is an ongoing concern as the amount of information associated with discovery in litigation and regulatory matters continues to grow.
 What will it take to understand the data, keep the data secure, and get the answers you need without breaking the bank?
 Innovation is essential to answering these questions.

 In cross-border matters, considerations arise before, during, and after litigation or regulatory investigation.
 At the outset, it’s important to understand the global data landscape.
 What legal and privacy restrictions might prevent data leaving one jurisdiction for another?

 As matters progress, not all data will come from one place.
 Data will also come in different formats and of varying quality.
 Communications between parties are essential, and tools and processes are needed to maintain consistency between work done in different jurisdictions to help prevent conflicting results and cost inefficiencies.